Guatemala court approves bid to impeach president, Congress to decide

 A first round of voting to elect his successor is due in September and Perez is barred by law from seeking re-election.

-(Reporting by Enrique Andres Pretel and Sofia Menchu; Editing by Simon Gardner, Toni Reinhold)
+(Reporting by Enrique Andres Pretel and Sofia Menchu; Editing by Simon Gardner, Toni Reinhold and Lisa Shumaker)